mlivesu/cinolib/examples/README.md

 #### 14 - Compute kernels, incircles and circumcircles for 2D polygons
 <p align="left"><img src="snapshots/14_polygon_measures.png" width="500"></p>

-# Updates
+# Upcoming examples
-Unfortunately maintaining a library alone is very time consuming, and the amount of time I can spend on CinoLib is limited.
+Maintaining a library alone is very time consuming, and the amount of time I can spend on CinoLib is limited.
 I do my best to keep the number of examples constantly growing.
 I am currently working on various code samples that showcase other core functionalities of CinoLib.
 All (but not only) these topics will be covered:

 * Copy/paste points of view from the GL canvas for accurate visual comparisons and fast snapshot reproduction
 * Customize data structures with user defined mesh/vertex/edge/polygon/polyhedron attributes